 In a world where customers are becoming more vigilant of where they spend their money, it has become essential that they have a first-hand experience of your products before they purchase.

 Thankfully, we have Augmented Reality.
 Augmented Reality is poised to revolutionize how consumers shop online.
-Imagine trying on clothes virtually before purchasing or placing furniture in your living room to see how it fits.
+Imagine trying on custom clothes virtually before purchasing or placing furniture in your living room to see how it fits.
 How about trying on the lipsticks on your phone and checking whether it suits your skin tone?

 These immersive experiences will give shoppers a clearer understanding of products, reducing the uncertainty associated with online purchases.
 Eventually, this leads to a better customer experience and brand loyalty.